gbrlfrc/Tarjan-Algorithm-Visualization/README.md

 ###### Graph-tools:
 To run graph-tools you must first install it and then create a virtual enviorment where to use it.<br/>
 In terminal run: <br/>
-> conda create --name gt -c conda-forge graph-tool
+> conda create --name gt -c conda-forge graph-tool<br/>
 > conda activate gt ('conda deactivate' to exit from virtual enviorment)